joelouthan/Theologicus/src/genesis/genesis01-6-13.md

 ### Here is the gospel command

->Acts 17:30-31 (CSB) Therefore, having overlooked the times of ignorance, God now commands all people everywhere to repent, because he has set a day when he is going to judge the world in righteousness by the man he has appointed.
+>Acts 17:30-31 Therefore, having overlooked the times of ignorance, God now commands all people everywhere to repent, because he has set a day when he is going to judge the world in righteousness by the man he has appointed.
 He has provided proof of this to everyone by raising him from the dead.”

 Now, I have said it once, I will say it a hundred times: the commands of the Lord are easier said than done.